STEVE INSKEEP, HOST:

 DAVID GREENE, HOST:

-Josh Wurman is the director of the Center for Severe Weather Research in Boulder, Colorado, and he's been tracking storms in the Kansas and Oklahoma regions since Saturday, and joins us now.
+GREENE: Josh Wurman is the director of the Center for Severe Weather Research in Boulder, Colo., and he's been tracking storms in the Kansas and Oklahoma regions since Saturday, and joins us now.
+Josh, good morning.

 JOSH WURMAN: Good morning.